rschell/gpsctl/README.md

 * Tests the pulse-per-second output of the U-Blox GPS (fundamental for NTP).
 * Configures the U-Blox GPS for maximum timing pulse accuracy (useful for building a stratum 1 NTP server based on the GPS' notion of time).
-* Disables NMEA RMC, VTG, GSA, GSV, GLL, GGA messages and enables ZDA (NTP driver 20 mode 8)
+* Disables NMEA RMC, VTG, GSA, GSV, GLL, GGA messages and enables ZDA (for NTP driver 20 mode 8)
 * Saves the U-Blox GPS configuration to on-module battery-backed memory.
 * Resets the U-Blox GPS.